sybert1ger/frc-programming/courses/CSE1010/4-InformationTechnology/3-Deployment.md

 layout: coursepage
 ---

 There are a lot of steps between writing code and having that code end up on other people's computers around the world.
-As a matter of fact, some very different from that code is what actually gets there.
+As a matter of fact, something very different is sent.

 There are different disciplines of programs and deployment, so we will go over the basics.